Islamists in Germany: Quiet, but dangerous | DW | 29.06.2021

 Last week's knife attack in the Bavarian city of Würzburg left three people dead and seven injured — five of them seriously.
 The suspect is a man from Somalia whose asylum application had been rejected.

-Just the whiff of Islamist extremism brings the debate over religious- and politically-motivated violence back into focus in Germany.
-It recalls memories of the Islamist-inspired Christmas market attack in Berlin, which left 12 people dead and more than 60 injured, as well as far-right attacks in Halle and Hanau in 2019 and 2020, respectively, targeting Jews and those with Turkish roots.
+Just the whiff of Islamist extremism brings the debate over religiously and politically motivated violence back into focus in Germany.
+It recalls memories of the Islamist-inspired Christmas market attack in Berlin, which left 12 people dead and more than 60 injured, as well as far-right attacks in Halle and Hanau in 2019 and 2020 respectively, targeting Jews and people with Turkish roots.
 Walter Lübcke, a regional conservative politician, was gunned down in front of his home in 2019 for his pro-refugee stance.

 In some of these incidents, police have been criticized for failing to act to prevent the crime or help the victims.